koulkoudakis/2143-OOP-Burton/Assignments/A05/README.md

 #### Class

-> This is your definition of what a class is.
-Using images is A-ok.
-For example:
+> A class is basically a 'recipe' for creating objects.
+Its properties (or attributes
->
+> are
 ><img src="https://ds055uzetaobb.cloudfront.net/image_optimizer/722c82aff075a14313be7fa7463f7fedad151a0a.png" width=250>